 When IKEA contacted me about a potential new kitchen I knew that there had to be a strong emphasis on storage.
 Living in the inner city (about 10 mins from Waterloo in South London) means that space comes at a premium and the current kitchen set ups drives me insane due to a lack of this.
 You can barely open a cupboard without something falling on your head!
 So taking a trip to the IKEA planning studio and having a specialist with me to do this (the lovely George) was a blessing.
 Even though I’m a designer myself, having someone there who knows things like the dimensions of IKEA cabinets or what products are best for my needs really was crucial in helping me get it just right.

 I went in to the studio with my measurements, some photos and a rough idea of what I wanted to create in mind.
 George allowed me to bring this to life and surpassed my expectations of what IKEA could offer.
 She gave suggestions I would have never have thought of and showed me products I’d not seen before.
+Needless to say we achieved a lot in our 2 hour session and I left feeling really motivated & inspired.
+I also left with lots of printables like a render from the IKEA website 3D planner, a quote and an itemised breakdown.

 If you book an appointment try & go in with detailed measurements and a rough idea of what you’re interested in.
 Bringing in photos of the space was also useful.